starlight345/2025/blog/inverse-polymer/index.md

 Our initial inverse task leverages TabNet to regress from a target property vector to a latent polymer embedding.

 TabNet structurally incorporates Transformer-style attention, making it well-suited for sequential and feature-selection tasks.
-However, in the PolyOne dataset (introduced in the PolyBERT paper), the 29 properties are not sequential but rather independent columns.
-This raised concerns about whether TabNet, typically strong in sequential or hierarchical data, would be effective in this context.
+However, in the PolyOne dataset (introduced in the PolyBERT paper), the 29 properties are not sequential but rather independent columns — raising concerns about whether TabNet, typically strong in sequential or hierarchical data, would still be effective in this context.

+To investigate this, we applied unsupervised pre-training on structured tables, as shown below:

+{% include figure.html path="assets/img/2025-05-25-inverse-polymer/tabnet_structure.png" class="img-fluid" %}

 To better understand the relationship between individual properties and the PolyBERT embedding, we applied structured masking during training — both for the property-to-embedding direction and the reverse embedding-to-property prediction.
 This bidirectional setup allowed us to assess how each property influences the latent space and vice versa.
 We hoped that by forcing the model to reason with only partial information at each step, TabNet would learn to identify key feature interactions.